merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-1.md

 ### Estimate completeness and redundancy

 We can use the set of single-copy core genes (SCGs) to estimate the completeness of a genome.
-The rational is pretty simple: we expect a set of genes to be systematically present in all genomes only once.
+The rationale is pretty simple: we expect a set of genes to be systematically present in all genomes only once.
 So if we find all these genes, we estimate that the genome is complete (100%).
 We can also report how many SCGs are found in multiple copies, which we refer to as SCG 'redundancy'.

 {:.notice}
 Why redundancy and not contamination?
 The presence of multiple copies of SCGs could be indicative of contamination in your genome - i.e., the potential presence of more than one population - but microbial genomes have a bad habit of keeping a few SCGs in multiple copies.
 So until proven otherwise, anvi’o calls it redundancy and you will decide if you think it is contamination.